VirtusLab/git-machete-intellij-plugin/README.md

 ### Multi-repository support

 Git Machete supports many git repositories in one project, including both regular repositories and submodules.
-If more than one repository is detected, the selection list will appear in the top of a main plugin window.
+If more than one repository is detected, the selection list will appear at the top of the main plugin window.
 In that case, each repository will have its own `machete` file.

 ![](docs/multi_repo.gif)